Malachi 2 – Unfaithful Priests and Broken Marriages

 · God loves marriage for the way it meets the needs of men, women, and children.

-· Most of all, God loves marriage as a tool for conforming us into the image of His Son.
+· God loves marriage as a tool for conforming His people into the image of His Son.

 b.
 He has married the daughter of a foreign god: The first treachery and abomination God addressed was the intermarriage between the people of God and their ungodly neighbors.
 The dangers of an ungodly intermarriage are well documented in the Old and New Testaments.